DRAWING ORGANIC MOLECULES

 One structure is in reality a simple rotation of the other one.

 Note: This is all much easier to understand if you have actually got some models to play with.
 If your school or college hasn't given you the opportunity to play around with molecular models in the early stages of your organic chemistry course, you might consider getting hold of a cheap set.
 The models made by Molymod are both cheap and easy to use.
 An introductory organic set is more than adequate.
-Google molymod to find a supplier and more about them, or click on the picture or text link below to see a typical example from Amazon.
-(Don't click on the "Buy" button unless you really want to buy it!)
+Google molymod to find a supplier and more about them, or search for molymod on Amazon.

 Share the cost with some friends, keep it in good condition and don't lose any bits, and resell it via eBay or Amazon at the end of your course.